 To make your talking head video well, the single most important things are decent lighting and decent audio quality.
 Today’s post covers lighting for talking head.
 In this quick five-minute video, watch as I fully explain the easiest way to set up professional quality, triangle lighting using standard home lighting equipment.

 3-point lighting is the professional standard for lighting a talking head.
 Essentially, it means 3 points of light surround the head, giving it definition.
 It is also called triangle lighting.
+Some people might even use something like drum pendants to consider the acoustics of the video.

 As I was setting up to videotape myself the other day, I made a spur of the minute decision to go ahead and roll the camera while I was setting up so you could learn exactly how I do it.
 I do it the cheap and easy way!